chetui/CloudSuiteTutorial/data_analytics/README.md

 * Author: Xinjie YU ([chetui](http://blog.chetui.org))
 * Email: yuxinjiect@gmail.com

+## Introduction

+The data analytics benchmark relies on using the Hadoop MapReduce framework to perform machine learning analysis on large-scale datasets.
+Apache provides an machine learning library, Mahout, that is designed to run with Hadoop and perform large-scale data analytics.

+The dataset of this benchmark is all the pages of lastest [English Wikipedia](http://dumps.wikimedia.org/enwiki/ ).

 If you want to install all these into a single node, make sure your node have enough disk capacity.
 Since the downloaded testing datasetat will increase over time, On 2014.05.27 my node needs 120GB disk capacity totally.

 If you have an deployed image, you can jump to [Runing Benchmark Section](https://github.com/chetui/CloudSuiteTutorial/tree/master/data_analytics#running-benchmark) directly.

 ## Packages